-Alternatively referred to as Control Tab and C-tab, Ctrl+Tab is a shortcut key most often used to switch between open tabs in a browser (left to right).
+Alternatively called Control+Tab and C-tab, Ctrl+Tab is a keyboard shortcut most commonly used to switch between open tabs in a browser (left to right).
 Below are other programs that use this keyboard shortcut and related information.

 How to use the Ctrl+Tab